cms-l1-dpg/L1MenuTools/rate-estimation/README.md

 ```

 ### Lumi section information table
-In case you are using data ntuples, this table is used to avoid bad LS.
-It also includes LS vs PU information, which
+In case you are using data ntuples, this table is used to avoid bad lumi sections (LS).
-can be useful for plotting rate vs PU dependencies.
+It also includes LS vs PU information, which can be useful for plotting rate vs PU dependencies.
 An example csv is included in `menu/run_lumi_RunA.csv`, including fill at high pileup.
 To produce your own, modify the beginning of `GetLumi.py` to list the run number
 of your ntuple, then: